thao786/sodahead/README.md

 # sodahead

-Sodahead is a tiny front end template for Clojure inspired by .NET Razor.
-It lets you embed Clojure code in plain text (html tags, css, etc).<br>
+Sodahead is a tiny front end template library for Clojure inspired by .NET Razor.
+It lets you embed Clojure code in plain text.br>

 <h3>Install</h3>
 Add the following to your lein dependency: